-- A.1.
-The fishermen must gradually haul the net to bring the animal towards the closest cork line.
-The net must always be pulled from the animal's tail toward its head, along its belly, attempting to make the fish move towards the cork line. - A.2.
-If the animal is small (2 metres long minimum), it may be released carefully using the brailer. - A.3.
-Partially sink the cork line to enable the animal to leave over the net. - A.4.
+- A.2.
+If the animal is small (2 metres long or less), it may be released carefully using the brailer. - A.3.
+Partially sink the cork line to enable the animal to escape over the net. - A.4.
 Wait for the animal to freely swim out of the net. - A.5.
 The catch may be brought on board only after the animal has been released from the net.

-B) When the animal does not appear on the surface
+B. When the animal does not appear on the surface